Krutik460/brain/content/97-Tags/Technology.md

 - #LargeLanguageModel - Dive into resources about the architecture, training, and different types of large language models.
 - #RAG - Learn about one of the earliest use cases of LLM and ways to optimize it.
 - #LLMAgents - Learn about the emerging role of agents powered by large language models and their practical applications.
+- #SuperIntelligence - Explore the concept of superintelligence and its implications for the future of AI.

 ## Software Development